Sixth Form Applications

 We'd like to say a huge thank you to all students and parents that came along to our Open Evening.

-Applications are now open so if you have any queries about completing your application form, please contact with Mr Apsey, Head of Sixth Form at: firstname.lastname@example.org or call 01243 792690
+Applications are now open so if you have any queries about completing your application form or would like to visit the school, please contact with Mr Apsey, Head of Sixth Form at: email@example.com or call 01243 792690

 We offer an academic programme of A Level study where the emphasis will be on high academic attainment, independent study and preparation for exam success.

 Subject choices offered will be those which facilitate entry into Universities, including the top ‘Russell Group’ universities, or to higher education institutions, or other employment organisations.
 All subject choices offer routes and courses that lead to a meaningful alternative career path, opening a wider range of higher education and career options to our leavers.